 Seed Size is thousands of harvested seeds per pound (Ex: 15.5 = 15,500 seeds per lb.).

-Percent Lodging is the percent of plants that lean more than 45 degrees from vertical.
+Lodging is the percent of plants that lean more than 45 degrees

 Plant Height is the distance from the soil surface to the top of the heads.

 Heading Date was the average calendar day of the year on which 50 percent of the heads were completely emerged.
 Average of Wood, Wayne, and Crawford locations.
 (Example: Day 135 = May 15.)

 Fusarium Head Blight (FHB) Varieties were evaluated in an inoculated disease screening nursery at Wooster.
 FHB was rated as the percentage of spikelets diseased per plot (disease index).